darktasevski/CompSci/bigO.md

 ```

 #### Recap

 -   Breadth-first search is used to calculate the shortest path for an unweighted graph.
 -   Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.
 -   Dijkstra’s algorithm works when all the weights are positive.
 -   If you have negative weights, use the Bellman-Ford algorithm.

+## Greedy algorithms

+A greedy algorithm is simple: at each step, pick the optimal move.
+In technical terms: at each step you pick the locally optimal solution, and in the end you’re left with the globally optimal solution.

+-   Greedy algorithms optimize locally, hoping to end up with a global optimum.
+-   NP-complete problems have no known fast solution.
+-   If you have an NP-complete problem, your best bet is to use an approximation algorithm.
+-   Greedy algorithms are easy to write and fast to run, so they make good approximation algorithms.